Mourning sierra finch

-The mourning sierra finch (Rhopospina fruticeti) is a species of South American bird in the tanager family Thraupidae.

-It is found in Argentina, Bolivia, Chile, and Peru.
-It is a vagrant to the Falkland Islands and Brazil.
-Its natural habitats are subtropical or tropical dry shrubland and subtropical or tropical high-altitude shrubland.
+The mourning sierra finch (Rhopospina fruticeti) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found in Argentina, Bolivia, Chile, and Peru and has been recorded as a vagrant to Brazil and the Falkland Islands.

-Taxonomy
+Taxonomy and systematics

-The mourning sierra finch was formally described and illustrated in 1883 by the German naturalist Heinrich von Kittlitz under the binomial name Fringilla fruticeti.
-This species was formerly included in the genus Phrygilus.
+The mourning sierra finch was formally described and illustrated in 1833 by the German naturalist Heinrich von Kittlitz with the binomial Fringilla fruticeti.
+The species was later reassigned to the genus Phrygilus.
+Both the genera Fringilla and Phrygilus were in the finch family Fringillidae but multiple studies published in the early 2000s showed that Phrygilus belonged in the tanager family Thraupidae.
 A molecular phylogenetic study published in 2014 found that Phrygilus was polyphyletic, and in the subsequent rearrangement, the mourning sierra finch was moved to the resurrected genus Rhopospina that had been introduced in 1851 by Jean Cabanis.
 The genus name combines the Ancient Greek rhōps meaning "bush" with spina meaning "finch".
 The specific epithet is from the Latin fruticetum meaning "thicket".